Cooperation with the China Scholarship Council

 One highly successful example of the university’s efforts to recruit qualified junior scientists and scholars is its work with the China Scholarship Council (CSC).
 As part of a special program sponsored by the Chinese government, the CSC awards about 6,000 foreign scholarships each year to Chinese doctoral candidates, most of them from the top 50 universities in China.

-Since 2013, doctoral candidates who have completed their Master's degree in Germany or elsewhere abroad have been funded as well.
+Since 2013, doctoral candidates who have completed their Master's degree in Germany or elsewhere abroad are available to apply as well.

-The offered PhD and Postdoc-positions as well as additional information will be published on the website of the Bejing Office around the beginning of October (www.fu-berlin.de/china).
-For any further questions, please contact Ms. Beate Rogler, the head of FUB's Chinese liaison office.
+The offered PhD positions as well as additional information will be published on the website of the Beijing Office around the beginning of October.
+For any further questions, please contact Ms. Beate Rogler, director of FUB's Chinese liaison office.

 You can find the list of current offers on the website of our liaison office in Beijing.

 Please find the document for your PhD offer including a project description here.

 Please submit your PhD position offer to Ms. Beate Rogler at Beijing Office: email@example.com

 Ms. Beate Rogler will be at Freie Universität Berlin from June 26 to July 14, 2017, to answer your questions.
 As part of the International Week she will host an event on the FUB-CSC program on June 27, 2017, at 4 pm at the Silberlaube Seminar Center, room L113.